strategineer/personal-website/content/blog/2025-01-23/index.md

 I ran the Maze of the Blue Medusa megadungeon using the Shadowdark RPG rules through the Foundry virtual tabletop tool between September 2024 and January 2025.

-To start, I'll summarize the campaign, then I'll go over the lessons learned about each of the parts of the campaign individually and, finally, I'll cover insights gained from the campaign as a whole.
+To start, I'll summarize the campaign, then I'll go over the lessons learned about each of the parts of the campaign individually, and finally, I'll cover insights gained from the campaign as a whole.

-This is a really long post so I've tried to make it as skimmable as possible.
+This is a really long post, so I've tried to make it as skimmable as possible.
 Here's a table of contents with concise section headers for you to skim at your leisure:

 {{< toc >}}

 # Campaign Summary

 A wizard contracted a ragtag group of petty criminals, con artists and thieves (the PCs) to steal a painting.
-The PCs were pulled into it --- finding themselves trapped within the Labyrinth of the Blue Gorgon.
+The PCs were pulled into it, finding themselves trapped within the Labyrinth of the Blue Gorgon.

 The PCs explored the dungeon: solving puzzles, meeting friends and foes and everything in between.

-Eventually, the PCs were given an opportunity to end the tyranny of the Blue Gorgon leading to a final encounter with the Blue Gorgon herself.
+Eventually, the PCs were given an opportunity to end the tyranny of the Blue Gorgon, leading to a final encounter with the Blue Gorgon herself.
 The PCs gathered their many allies and brought them to the door of the Blue Gorgon's lair.

 They found the Blue Gorgon, having read the writing on the wall, working through her fate and telling her Chameleon Women devotees to stand down.

-The group found themselves collaborating with the Ashen Chanterelle who planned to rescue the Three Perfect Sisters from the labyrinth and rebuild the fallen Empire they once ruled, long since forgotten and buried by the world outside of the labyrinth.
+The group found themselves collaborating with the Ashen Chanterelle, who planned to rescue the Three Perfect Sisters from the labyrinth and rebuild the fallen Empire they once ruled, long since forgotten and buried by the world outside of the labyrinth.

 The campaign ended as the ragtag group of scoundrels found themselves being promised positions of power within the administration of the soon-to-be rebuilt Empire led by the Chanterelle.